-Lantern of Knowledge is legally responsible only for incidents of bullying which occur on school premises.
+Lantern of Knowledge is legally responsible only for incidents of bullying which occur on school premises or to and from school, including on buses, on school trips, during PE and online.
 It is however concerned about pupils conduct and welfare outside school and will address issues that come to light from other sources.